Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 ### Modificate an existing controller

 Above we add some parameters to user model and now we want an endpoint to handle the update of the new field.
-For that nothing more simple that create a decorator and add our endpoint with required method.
+For that nothing more simple than create a decorator and add our endpoint with the required method.
 If the endpoint exist in spree gem this new endpoint will be the only used, else it just a new endpoint.
-Here the example code:
+Here's the example code:

 ```ruby
 # /app/controllers/spree/users_controller_decorator.rb